 As the bud develops, it grows larger and more compact, eventually resembling a flower about to bloom.
 The edible portion is the heart, surrounded by bracts or scales.
 These bracts are what most people think of as the "leaves."

 The plant grows to two to four feet and produces purple or white flowers.
-There are two main types - the globe artichoke and the Jerusalem artichoke.
+There are two main types: the globe artichoke and the Jerusalem artichoke.
 The globe is the most common type and is generally sold in supermarkets.
-On the other hand, Jerusalem is a sunflower producing small, edible tubers.
+On the other hand, Jerusalem is a sunflower that produces small, edible tubers.

 Arugula

-Arugula, also known as Eruca vesicaria, is a leafy vegetable part of the mustard family.
-The plant is native to the Mediterranean and has been cultivated for centuries.
+Arugula, also known as Eruca vesicaria, is a leafy vegetable in the mustard family.
+It is native to the Mediterranean and has been cultivated for centuries.

 The leaves are oblong-shaped and have a pungent, peppery flavor.
 The leaves are dark green and have a lobed or toothed margin.
 The flowers are small and white, and the fruits are dry, thin pods that contain seeds.